-Anti-Podoplanin, Monoclonal Antibodies
+Anti-Podoplanin, Monoclonal Antibody

 Podoplanin (PDPN), a single-transmembrane glycoprotein, is utilized as markers for lymphatic endothelium and alveolar epithelium.
 In addition, it is known to be :1) excessively expressed in brain tumor, malignant mesothelioma, testicular cancer, ovary cancer, and various squamous-cell carcinomas; and 2) involved in infiltration and metastasis of tumor cells.
 Furthermore, the degree of podoplanin expression is known to show certain correlation with cancer prognosis and infiltration.
 Podoplanin is used as a tumor cell marker, and expression of podoplanin is attracting research attention as a target for efforts to elucidate tumor cell function.

 Podoplanin has PLAG domains (PLAG1-3) in its extracellular domain (at the N terminus).
 A mechanism of platelet aggregation involving the binding of podoplanin to CLEC-2 (a receptor localized on platelets) via PLAG3 has been identified.
 PLAG4 domain has recently been reported, and involvement of both PLAG3 and PLAG4 domains in binding to CLEC-2 is suggested.